drawjk705/us-data/README.md

 ### Groups

-A group is a "category" of data gathered for a particular dataset.
+A group is a "category" of data gathered for a particular census.
 For example, the `SEX BY AGE` group would provide breakdowns of gender and age demographics in a given region in the United States.

 Some of these groups' names, however, are a not as clear as `SEX BY AGE`.
 In that case, I recommend heading over to the survey in question's [technical documentation](https://www2.census.gov/programs-surveys/) which elaborates on what certain terms mean with respect to particular groups.
 Unfortunately, the above link might be complicated to navigate, but if you're looking for ACS group documentation, [here's](https://www2.census.gov/programs-surveys/acs/tech_docs/subject_definitions/2019_ACSSubjectDefinitions.pdf) a handy link.